 Do you love animals, have time to spare and would like to make a difference in your community?
 RSPCA Rochdale is a separately registered branch of the RSPCA and primarily responsible for raising funds locally.
 The branch relies on the dedication and support of its volunteers to provide an animal welfare service for those animals and their owners most in need in the Rochdale area.

-The Rochdale & District branch needs volunteers to help the staff at the animal centre on Redcross Street and to work at the Branch’s charity shops.
+The Rochdale & District branch needs volunteers to help the staff at the animal centre at Hollingworth Lake and to work at the Branch’s charity shops.

 These are some of the ways you could help:

 The charity shops team are dedicated to raising funds for the local branch and to help local animals.
 We think it is best to do what you enjoy, so you can either do one particular task or move around and do a few more.
 The work usually entails working on the till, steaming the clothes, pricing and labelling items, sorting items, and changing window displays.
 Training will be given.

 - Help out at open days and other events at the animal centre

 - Help collect money in supermarkets eg during ‘RSPCA week’

 - Help organise a fundraising event eg a quiz or a social evening

 - Create a fundraising page with JustGiving

 With a large Animal Centre and shops to maintain we have a small voluntary maintainance team who would welcome new members to help with miscellaneous jobs.